bkutil/pure-css-rails/README.md

 ### Responsive grids

 Since version v0.5.0, purecss includes separate stylesheets for responsive grids.
-Thus, `//= require 'grids-responsive` to application.css is needed for responsive grids to work.
+Thus, `//= require grids-responsive` to application.css is needed for responsive grids to work.
 More details can be found on [the purecss home page](http://purecss.io/grids/).